bhuvana084/simple-angular2-datepicker/README.md

 # Angular 2 Datepicker
 A simple date picker developed as a Angular2 component.
 CSS styling referred from the awesome style created for a pretty little calendar by John Sardine in http://johnsardine.com/freebies/dl-html-css/pretty-little-calendar-css3/
-Includes the following -
+Includes the following.

 1. Min and Max date which specify the date range for the date picker.
 2. Days of the week to disable (Eg - To disable Sun & Sat specify 0 & 6 in the array input).
 3. Give date input in the textfield to select a specific date by default when the datepicker is opened.

 # Pre-requisites

-Instal Node.js, npm and git
+* Node.JS
+* NPM
+* Git

 # Steps

-1. Use "git clone" and clone the project in the desired folder.
+1. Use `git clone https://github.com/bhuvana084/simple-angular2-datepicker.git` and clone the project in the desired folder.
-2. Run "npm install" which would install node_modules.
+2. Run `npm install` to install necessary node modules.
-3. Run "npm start"
+3. Run `npm start`

 # Screenshot
 [Click here](https://github.com/bhuvana084/simple-angular2-datepicker/blob/master/screenshot.pdf)